Rombit’s IIoT Solutions Enable Operations And Safety Collaboration For Real-Time Risk Management

 Analyst

 Henry is an Analyst in the Verdantix Operational Excellence practice.
-His current research agenda focusses on connected worker solutions and technologies for industrial asset maintenance.
-Prior to joining Verdantix, Henry was completing his Masters degree in Civil Engineering from the University of Exeter.
-Here, he designed an innovative internal structure for a unmanned aerial vehicle used for offshore wind turbine inspections.
+His current research agenda focuses on connected worker solutions, technologies for industrial asset maintenance, and the industrial applications of AI, including generative AI and computer vision.
+Prior to joining Verdantix, Henry completed a Masters degree in Civil Engineering at the University of Exeter.

 Related Reports